Andrey Kurkov: Life and works

 Kurkov's father was a test pilot and his mother was a doctor.
 When he was just 2 his family relocated to Kyiv in connection with his father's work.
 He started writing at the age of seven when, after the death of two of his three pet hamsters, he wrote a poem about the loneliness of the remaining pet.
 He also produced poetry about Lenin, purportedly inspired by his Soviet education at the time.

-Having graduated in 1983 from the Kyiv Foreign Languages Institute, and as a trained Japanese translator Kurkov was assigned military service assisting the KGB.
+Having graduated in 1983 from the Kyiv Foreign Languages Institute, as a trained Japanese translator Kurkov was assigned military service assisting the KGB.
 However, he managed to get his papers changed to service with the military police.
 This offered him a greater degree of freedom during and after his service period.
 He was assigned a prison guard position in Odessa.
 It was during this period that Kurkov wrote all of his children's stories.

 His first novel was published two weeks before the fall of the Soviet Union, and in the ensuing social and political turmoil he made the first steps towards self-publishing and distribution.
 Borrowing money from friends to fund his work, Kurkov managed to publish independently.
 While organising distribution around Ukraine, he would also sell copies by hand from stalls on busy streets.

 Like many successful writers, Kurkov had difficulty getting his first publishing contract.
-He reportedly received 500 rejections before being accepted, in which time he had written almost eight complete novels.
+He reportedly received 500 rejections before being accepted, at which time he had written almost eight complete novels.